 This is a long post, to reflect on my preparations and travels prior to the hike.
 It encompasses several weeks, just to give an idea of how much pre-planning this hike involved.
 I spent some of the time visiting family and friends in Colorado, which was a good way to acclimate to the at altitude.
-I had planned to head to Utah sooner, checking out some day hikes as I placed food and water caches with Tom.
+I had planned to head to Utah sooner, checking out some day hikes as I placed food and water caches with TS.
 But it was so bloody cold and snowy that I extended my stay in sunny (and kind of warm) CO.
 I spent the extra days at my friend Jolly Rancher’s home near Westcliffe \ Rosita.
 I met him on the Colorado Trail in 2017 and he’d become one of my long-time trail friends.

 At around 9000 feet, a few walks up the hill from his house and some indoor aerobic exercises helped further build my fitness.
-Finally, I met up with Tom and we departed Colorado, but not without first dropping off some beers for The Trail Show podcast as we passed through Salida.
+Finally, I met up with TS and we departed Colorado, but not without first dropping off some beers for The Trail Show podcast as we passed through Salida.
 We each donated some brews from our respective home towns…mine being the Florence Brewing Company.
 The show’s motto is “more beer, less gear.”
 If you listen to just one episode, you’ll understand.

 Our first day in Utah was a Sunday and mostly uneventful.
 We drove through Hanksville, the first trail town we would hike to after Moab.
 We left a small resupply box with the RV park and continued on.
 We encountered some snow, but thankfully just a passing shower.
 Our next stop, Hite marina, was a true ghost town.
 Just a year prior, the store was stocked and open but now was already defunct and empty.
 The abandoned campground bathrooms were locked but the ranger station bathrooms were at least open.
 We stashed our resupply in a nearby culvert of sorts (standard practice by previous Haydukers), then looked for a place for the night.
 We shunned the $150 per night hotel\cabin rates in Hanksville…peak season had started.
 A pull-off and FS privy worked just fine for storing all the stuff in the back of the car overnight, clearing room for us to sleep inside.
 At least we didn’t sleep in the privy, but certainly considered it.
 We did hang out in it for a bit, having dinner and chatting.
 It was exceptionally clean and didn’t smell…. quite the ambiance for an evening meal.